nnn911/MLSI/README.md

 - Ubuntu 20.04 LTS.
 - The KDTree version of the neigbor finder was tested using SciPy version 1.9.1.
 - For CUDA, NVIDIA driver 510.85.02 with CUDA Version 11.6 was used.

+# Disclaimer
+This project and any code therein is not associated or affiliated to the OVITO GmbH.

 # Acknowledgement
 Work on this project was funded by the National High Performance Computing Center for Computational Engineering Science [NHR4CES](https://www.nhr4ces.de/).